giancarvalho/challenge-backend/README.md

 # Geodistance

-This API calculates the geodistance from multiple given addresses.
+This API calculates the euclidian distance from multiple given addresses.

 ## Features